TN 149 (06-25)

 • an incompetent adult and the payee is the legal guardian of the incompetent adult.

-After the individual gives us his or her authorization, you must provide a printed authorization scope and duration statement and Privacy Act Statement to the individual.
-For more information on providing these statements, see GN 00204.150C.1.f in this section.
+After the individual provides WEIA, you must provide a printed notice, “Receipt for Wage and Employment Information Authorization,” which provides the authorization scope and duration statement and the Privacy Act Statement to the individual.
+For more information on providing these notices, see GN 00204.150B.6 in this section.

 4. Potential penalty relief and reduced reporting responsibilities

-If a claimant or beneficiary gives us authorization, the authorization is valid until a terminating event occurs.
 For SSDI, the individual’s authorization will remain effective until the earliest of the following occurs:

 • the individual’s entitlement(s) to SSDI benefits has terminated, the period for appealing any adverse decision has lapsed and no appeal was filed, and no other SSDI claim(s) are pending;